 Knowing the valuation of the Singapore stock market can help us to simplify our investing decision.

 There are two methods to determine if Singapore shares are cheap or expensive currently.
 The first way is to compare the market’s current price-to-earnings (PE) ratio to the market’s long-term average PE ratio.
-The second approach involves looking at the number of net-net shares in the stock market.
+The second approach involves looking at the number of net-net stocks in the stock market.

 PE valuation method